cesarvandevelde/rhino-gears/readme.md

 - `Rack` &mdash; Generate a rack curve for a rack and pinion system.

+- `BevelGearSrf` &mdash; Generate a bevel (conical) gear surface with a specific cone angle.
+Optionally outputs the gear's pitch cone surface.

+- `HelicalGearSrf` &mdash; Generate a helical gear surface with a specific helix angle.
+Optionally outputs the gear's pitch cylinder surface.

 ## General hints

 1. Gears that mesh correctly have the same module and the same pressure angle.